-For more information, see: https://creativecommons.org/license s/by-nc-nd/4.0/legalcode
+For more information, see: https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode

-Understanding the Outcome Framework for Young People 3.0
+Introducing the Framework of Outcomes for Young People 2.1

 The user guide is based on the Outcomes Framework 3.0, which sets out how youth provision contributes to improvements in outcomes for young people.
 The Outcomes Framework 3.0 includes a theory of change detailing how quality youth provision can lead to socio-emotional skill development for young people.
 In summary: